Running Integration Tests

 Unable to connect to MySQL

 The PHP interpreter must be able to connect to the test database.
 By default, this means the tests have to run on the same host as the MySQL server.
-This problem most commonly crops up during development with Vagrant or Docker, where the Magento DB is running on a virtual machine.
+This problem most commonly occurs during development with Vagrant or Docker, where the Magento database is running on a virtual machine.
 If the tests then are executed using a PHP interpreter on the host system, the database might not be accessible.

 exception 'PDOException' with message 'SQLSTATE[HY000] No such file or directory' in /var/www/magento2/vendor/magento/zendframework1/library/Zend/Db/Adapter/Pdo/Abstract.php:129